Procrastination

 ADHD paralysis, or executive dysfunction, is when someone struggles to start, finish, or continue tasks because of intense anxiety, stress, or tiredness.

-Conversation between A and B about how to fight ADHD paralysis
+Conversation about ADHD paralysis

 ADHD and tasks